 - All grants, regardless of dollar amount or source, must be reviewed by the Grants Office and Grant Accountant before submission

-- Never sign an agreement.
-Only the College President, Associate Vice President of Financial Management, and General Counsel have the authority to sign a grant agreement
+- Once awarded, never sign an agreement from a funding agency.
+Only the College President, Associate Vice President of Financial Management, and General Counsel have the authority to sign grant agreements

 AUTHORIZATION FORM FOR GRANTS OVER $10,000